kamsiuman/mws-restaurant/README.md

 ## Instructions

 1. git clone repo-> https://github.com/kamsiuman/mws-restaurant-stage-1-google-maps.git
-2. In a terminal, spin up the server with `python -m SimpleHTTPServer 8000` or `python -m http.server 8001`
+2. In a terminal, spin up the server with `python -m SimpleHTTPServer 8000` or `python -m http.server 8000` IMPORTMANT : if you see the server-worker error : plesae update the server.py and add the new mimetype : '.js': 'application/javascript' .. for details. please reference the known-issue below

 3. browser the index.html

 ## Development Journal/Thought